 When you attend a race at Dover International Speedway, parking should not be an issue.
-We want you to find a parking spot quickly, so you can start to enjoy your day at the Monster Mile, whether that’s by setting up a monstrous tailgating party, exploring our FanZone or heading inside the track to catch some of the pre-race festivities.
+We want you to find a parking spot quickly, so you can start to enjoy your day at the Monster Mile, whether that’s by setting up a tailgating party, exploring our FanZone or heading inside the track early.

 To help you arrive and park with ease at the Monster Mile, here are some helpful hints.
 And below the tips you can find a few pull-down options that will help as well.

 - Arrive early!
-A Monster Energy NASCAR Cup Series race can draw around 85,000 people, so that means there will be quite a few cars on the road.
-So leave yourself a little extra time to get into your space and started on your day at the track.
+There will be quite a few cars on the road, so leave yourself a little extra time to get into your space and started on your day at the track.

 - Follow the signs!
 Other local sites that offer parking on race weekend charge varying fees to park.
 As long as you follow the DelDOT signage onto Dover International Speedway grounds, you will pay just $10 on Sunday.

 - Don’t get careless!
 At the Monster Mile, you are parking at your own risk.
 So when you head inside the track or over to the FanZone, lock up your vehicle and all of your valuables.

 - Follow the rules!
 We can almost guarantee your enjoyment if you pay attention to our staff and its directions.
 Please stay out of restricted areas and observe all signs so you can get to your spot, get comfortable and start having fun as quickly as possible.

 - Remember where you park!
 You don’t want to leave a great day of racing action only to spend the next few hours trying to locate your vehicle.
 So remember what section you parked in, and if that’s not good enough, write it down.